On the Rocks (film): Plot

 Felix later discovers that Dean is planning a trip to a Mexican resort, which Laura does not believe.
 The next day, Dean casually tells her about the trip.
-Upon learning that Fiona is going on the trip, as well, an increasingly suspicious Laura calls Felix, who convinces her to follow Dean to Mexico to spy on him.
-At the resort, Laura and Felix eventually spot a woman in Dean's room one evening.
-When Laura rushes in to confront Dean, she is surprised to find Fiona in the room with another woman.
-Meanwhile, Dean calls Laura to inform her that he left early and is on his way back home.
-Realizing her mistake, Laura lashes out at Felix, accusing him of being selfish and berating him for his poor treatment of her mother, on whom he cheated many years earlier.
+Upon learning that Fiona is going on the trip as well, an increasingly suspicious Laura calls Felix, who convinces her to follow Dean to Mexico to spy on him.
+At the resort, Laura and Felix argue over his infidelity.
+Felix says he felt undervalued by her mother after their children were born, but Laura asserts that his expectations regarding women's affections are unattainable.
+They eventually spot a woman in Dean's room one evening.
+When Laura rushes in to confront Dean, she is surprised to find Fiona in the room with her female friend.
+Dean then calls Laura to inform her that he left early and is on his way back home.
+Realizing her mistake, Laura lashes out at Felix, berating him for his selfishness and poor treatment of her mother.

-Back in New York, Laura and Dean have a heart-to-heart conversation, in which they share their respective fears and insecurities; she had been feeling alienated from him due to his constant business trips, while he said he had been busy working because he wanted to be a better provider for his family.
+Back in New York, Laura and Dean have a heart-to-heart conversation, in which they share their respective fears and insecurities; she had been feeling alienated from him due to his constant business trips, while he says he had been busy working because he wanted to be a better provider for his family.
 They reconcile, and Laura overcomes her writer's block.
-Sometime later, Felix visits Laura and the two make amends.
+Some time later, Felix visits Laura and the two make amends.
 While at a restaurant, Dean surprises Laura with a second birthday gift—an engraved Cartier watch.
 Laura takes off the vintage watch Felix had previously given her and puts on Dean's.